 To which the Pig answered, "No, not by the hair of my chinny chin chin."

 "Then I'll huff and I'll puff, and I'll blow your house in!" said the Wolf.
 So he huffed and he puffed, and he blew his house in.
-The first little Pig barely escaped the hungry wolf, and ran as fast as he could back to the safety of the old barn and his mother Sow.
+The first little Pig barely escaped the hungry wolf, and

 The second Pig met a Man with a bundle of sticks, and said, "Please, Man, give me those sticks to build a house"; which the Man did, and the Pig built his house.